Aspose/releases.aspose.com/content/en/words/androidjava/new-releases/aspose.words-for-android-via-java-23.6.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Words for Android via Java 23.6 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Optimize your Android solutions with Aspose.Words for Android via Java 23.6 release.
+Fine-tune table layout, explore advanced charting features, manage digital signatures efficiently, and refine text handling for feature-rich document creation.

+### Key Highlights

+### Table Layout Formatting

+Upgrade your word-processing applications on the Android platform with precise table positioning and the ability to set distance between tables and surrounding text.

+### Enhanced Charting

+Explore new possibilities with combo charts using the latest release  of the Word document Android library, including access to series and axes data.

+### Digital Signature Management

+You can programmatically remove digital signatures from ODT documents for greater control over document integrity.

+### Text Handling Improvements

+Determine phonetic guide runs, access base and ruby text, and support advanced typography in metafiles with Aspose.Words for Android via Java 23.6.

+### Additional Features and Improvements

+- Developers can optimize color brightness calculation for accurate text color resolution.
+- Easily manage temporary folders and native library loading with public properties.
+- Retrieve and edit chart series data for dynamic chart updates with this Android library release.
+- Enable text wrapping within headers and footers for flexible layout options.
+- Aspose.Words for Android via Java now correctly renders `MathML` formulas with embedded images.
+- Expertly save documents in XLSX format for broader compatibility.
+- We have introduced dynamic HTML insertion for the LINQ Reporting Engine.
+- Seamlessly customize chart appearance with fill, stroke, and callout formatting for data labels.
+- Simplify document merging with new LowCode methods.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Words for Android via Java 23.6 Release Notes](https://releases.aspose.com/words/androidjava/release-notes/2023/aspose-words-for-android-via-java-23.6-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}